 Where courses have specific subject requirements, an ‘A’ or ‘B’ grade would normally be required in line with UK A Level requirements.

 Students with a Diploma from one of Singapore’s five Polytechnics would be considered for first year entry with requirements ranging from 2.50 to 3.10.
 Second year entry may be considered in some cases.
-Please contact the International Office to check if this is applicable.
+Please contact the Global Engagement team to check if this is applicable.

 For IB requirements please see the undergraduate prospectus.